 No. By design, we do not send an email to the signup sheet manager each time a volunteer opportunity is filled because there could be many such emails and the email provider (e.g., Microsoft, Google, etc.) might mark us as "spammers" and block all emails we send.
 There are two ways to check your signups: (1) log in to your account or (2) click on the same link your volunteers do.

-4. How can I gather additional information from my volunteers when they sign up for a task?
+5. If I can't add another column, how can I collect additional information from my volunteers when they sign up for a task?

 A. Ask your volunteers to write it after their last name when they sign up.
 Example: